drojf/drojf.github.io/games.md

   - There are various things that people have praised in this game, but what I like most is freedom - the interconnectivity of the map, large number of ways to tackle enemies and objectives, different skill options.
 This also makes exploration feel more natural.
   - While this is tagged as Horror, this mainly comes from jump scares, and also depends how you play.
 I believe this is due to the enemy designs, but also that you can get away with running around instead of sneaking slowly (on normal difficulty at least).
   - Greatly enjoyed the overall feeling of exploring the space station becoming increasingly invaded by alien lifeforms.
+  - **Technical Recommendation**: Play this on a SSD.
+Even on an SSD, the load times are fairly long, so on a HDD it would probably be unbearable.
   - I hope you like listening to audio logs.

 ### Uchikoshi Games